poloey/11_feni_oct_4/readme.md

 or
 content += 'New Content';
 ~~~
-So If we use `+=` shorthand operator we will be write less code for same functionality.
+So If we use `+=` shorthand operator we write less code for same functionality.

 Please go with step by step.
 Do at least 2 hours practice at home.
 If we are not understand today class, we won't understand tommorow class.
 Which evntually kill our precise time.